 You can check your account balance and transactions by contacting us; your balance can be confirmed over the phone and/or a full list of transactions sent to you.
 You also have the ability to log in to your Whai Rawa account using your account number and the four-digit pin assigned to you when you opened your account.
 If you have forgotten your pin, get in touch.

 Whai Rawa will also send you a six monthly statement summarising account activity for that period.

 Both earnings and payments from Te Rūnanga o Ngāi Tahu are subject to tax and it is important to supply the correct tax information to Whai Rawa either at joining or when we request it from you.
 Find out more here.

 No – Whai Rawa is a managed investment scheme – it is not a bank account and WRFL is not a registered bank.

-Whai Rawa is currently invested in Mercer Investment Trusts New Zealand’s Conservative Fund.
-Any investment returns on your Whai Rawa account are calculated based on your daily balance and added to your account quarterly, with PIE tax deducted at the end of the tax year (31 March).
+Whai Rawa is currently invested in Mercer Investment Trusts New Zealand’s Socially Responsible Conservative Portfolio.
+Any investment returns on your Whai Rawa account are calculated based on your daily balance and added to your account daily, with PIE tax deducted at the end of the tax year (31 March).
 For more information on the risks of investing click here.